N656TEOSTROTH THANE L COZY MK IV2024-01-15 NTSB Accident Report

 Analysis

-On January 14, 2024, about 1905 Pacific standard time, an experimental amateur-built Cozy MK IV, N656TE, was destroyed when it was involved in an accident near Half Moon Bay, California.
-The pilot and 2 passengers were fatally injured, and 1 passenger is missing and presumed to be fatally injured.
+HISTORY OF FLIGHTOn January 14, 2024, about 1905 Pacific standard time, an experimental amateur-built Cozy MK IV airplane, N656TE, was destroyed when it was involved in an accident near Half Moon Bay, California.
+The pilot and two passengers were fatally injured and one passenger is presumed to be fatally injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-Multiple witnesses in the area reported hearing the airplane flying near their location.
-One witness reported that while dining outside, north of the Half Moon Bay Airport (HAF), they heard the airplane, and saw it shortly after.
-The witness said that the sound of the engine was similar to the sound of coughing, and that the airplane appeared to increase in speed, while it was “dipping and turning.”
+A witness reported that while dining outside, north of the Half Moon Bay Airport (HAF), she heard the airplane and saw it shortly after.
+The witness said that the sound of the engine was similar to the sound of coughing, and that the airplane appeared to increase in speed while it was “dipping and turning.”
 The witness stated that the engine “cut out” and the airplane appeared to have banked toward the shoreline.
-Shortly thereafter they lost visual sight of the airplane’s lights.
+Shortly thereafter she lost sight of the airplane’s lights.

-Review of preliminary Automatic Dependent Surveillance-Broadcast (ADS-B) derived data provided by commercially available source, showed that the airplane departed runway 30 at HAF and enter a left turn just beyond the departure end of the runway.
-The ADS-B data showed that the airplane had ascended to a maximum altitude of 250 ft mean sea level, with groundspeeds fluctuating between 91 and 87 knots.
+Review of ADS-B derived data, provided by commercially available source, showed that the airplane departed runway 30 at HAF and entered a left turn just beyond the departure end of the runway.
+The airplane ascended to a maximum altitude of 250 ft msl, with groundspeeds fluctuating between 87 and 91 knots.
 The last recorded data point was recorded about 4,900 ft north of where wreckage was observed floating in the Pacific Ocean.

 Figure 1: ADS-B Flight Overlay with Wreckage Locations